dotnet/docs-mobile/docs/android/building-apps/build-properties.md

 The `uid` is the first integer value.
 In the above output, they're `0` and `10`.

-The `$(AndroidDeviceUserId)` property was added in Xamarin.Android 11.2.

 ## AndroidDexTool

 An enum-style property with valid values of `dx` or `d8`.
-Indicates which Android [dex][dex] compiler is used during the Xamarin.Android build process.
+Indicates which Android [dex][dex] compiler is used during the .NET for Android build process.
 The default value is `dx`.
 See our documentation on [D8 and R8][d8-r8].